 LAST UPDATED ON:

 Whilst wandering along the ancient cobbled streets and being constantly bombarded by offers that we ‘can’t refuse’, we suddenly heard a loud, persistent ‘Hola!!’ coming from amidst the crowd.
-I wanted to turn back and give the pesky street-merchant a piece of my mind when we quickly found out that the bellows were coming from a Slovenian couple who were on the same plane as we were.
+I wanted to turn around and give the pesky street-merchant a piece of my mind when we quickly found out that the shouts were coming from a Slovenian couple who was on the same plane as we were.
 Ahh, what a small world!
-Finally, we managed to introduce ourselves to one another (Miha and Metka from Mežica – three Ms! 😊) and agreed that next time we bump into one another we will definitely go for a beer since our mission for today was to visit a few museums.
+Finally, we managed to introduce ourselves to one another (Miha and Metka– M&M! 😊) and agreed that next time we bump into one another we will definitely go for a mojito since our mission for today was to visit a few museums.

 Well, we skipped the first museum as we hadn’t changed Euros to CUC by then.
 We skipped the second one as we felt it was too expensive and the third one because we were kinda lazy.
 The fourth one – I’m not too sure why we skipped this one, but hey, what can you do… 😀

 But there was one we were sure wanted to go – the Rum museum of Cuba.
 I mean, is there any better choice for the first museum on your yearlong honeymoon?! 😀